Code-Institute-Submissions/Michelle3334-Brainworks_AprResub/README.md

     * If the website owner is logged in they will find a link under each product in order to delete that product.
 3. I would like to be able to edit a product.
     * If the website owner is logged in they will find a link under each product in order to edit that product.
+4. I would like to be able to add a blog.
+    * The site owner can add a blog via the django admin module.

 [Back to Table of Contents](https://github.com/Michelle3334/brainworks#table-of-contents)